 Like many other mental health conditions, ADHD can cause stress in the family life.
 Living with ADHD symptoms, especially if the condition is undiagnosed, can undoubtedly add to marital problems.
 There are also limited studies, suggesting that parents of children suffering with ADHD, can be at twice the risk of divorce.
 At the same time, some experts caution that it may not be fully accurate to argue that ADHD causes divorce.
 Some couples even believe that ADHD's more adventurous traits may be beneficial to their union.
 Although the quantity of available data is not great, seeking help for ADHD may improve relationships in the long-term, similar with any mental health conditions when are well managed.

-Can I have a successful relationship?
+Can I have ADHD and a successful relationship?

 Many people who date someone with ADHD say that their partner is spontaneous, enjoyable, creative, and fun.
 There can be advantages, particularly, when the couple are able to complement each other.
 For example, the partner or spouse who does not have ADHD completes the admin work and plans activities whilst the person suffering from ADHD, may have a successful career involving creativity, and risk-taking or they may be good at resolving problems on the spot.
 With the appropriate support for ADHD, relationships may become more sustainable.